nikospara/realworld-v2/README.md

 There is a `docker-compose` file under `realworld-v2-docker/docker-compose` that can be used to start the collaborating
 applications: Zookeeper, Kafka and Keycloak with a predefined domain.
 Make sure the images are built first!

+Docker compose needs some environment properties files, one per microservice (`env-article`, `env-comments`, `env-user`).
+Place these files under the `realworld-v2-docker/docker-compose` directory.
+The corresponding template files (e.g. `env-article-template`) provide instructions on how to create the env files by hand.
+For convenience, these files are created when building the docker images, under the `target/docker/` directory of the corresponding microservice project (e.g. `cp realworld-v2-comments-module/realworld-v2-comments/target/docker/env-comments realworld-v2-docker/docker-compose/`).

 There are several flavors of the docker-compose file: